 More than a few people have asked about some good 0% APR Balance Transfer offers, and the ability to save tons of interest with no fee offers or even many low fee offers.

 1) Citi Simplicity® Card – 0% APR on balance transfers and purchases for 21 months.
-That’s nearly 2 years at 0% interest for balance transfers and purchases!
+That’s nearly 2 years at 0% interest for balance transfers and purchases from our partner Citi!
 An exceptionally long and flexible offer with no over limit fees or late payment fees, as you can both transfer a balance and also keep charging purchases on it during the introductory period.
 There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.
 No annual fee.

 4) Citi® Double Cash Card – Get 0% Intro APR on Balance Transfers and Purchases for 15 months.
 After that, the APR will be 12.99%, 15.99%, 18.99%, 20.99%, and 22.99% based upon your creditworthiness.* There is a balance transfer fee of either $5 or 3% of the amount of each transfer.
 Perhaps the greatest feature of the Citi Double Cash Card is the 1% cash back that cardholders will receive on all purchases, followed by another 1% cash back when they pay for those purchases.
 When you factor in the great intro APR with the top cash back rewards program on the planet, the Citi Double Cash Card doesn’t just have a top balance transfer offer; but a top overall offer.